contentful/contentful-migration/README.md

 ### Browser:

+For browsers, we recommend to download the SDK via npm or yarn to ensure 100% availability.

 If you'd like to use a standalone built file you can use the following script tag or download it from [unpkg](https://unpkg.com), under the `dist` directory:

 ``` html